Buck Rogers: Comic books

 Over the years, there have been many Buck Rogers appearances in comic books as well as his own series.
-Buck appeared in 69 issues of the 1930s comic Famous Funnies, then two appearances in Vicks Comics, both published by Eastern Color Printing.
-Then in 1940, Buck got his own comic entitled Buck Rogers which lasted for six issues, again published by Eastern Printing.
+Buck appeared in 69 issues of the comic Famous Funnies from 1934 to 1955, and two 1938 appearances in Vicks Comics, both published by Eastern Color Printing.
+In 1940, Buck got his own comic entitled Buck Rogers which lasted for six issues, also published by Eastern Printing.

-Kelloggs Cereal Company produced two Buck Rogers giveaway comics, one in 1933 and again in 1935.
 In 1951, Toby Press released three issues of Buck Rogers, all reprints of the comic strip.
 In 1955, an Australian company called Atlas Productions produced five issues of Buck Rogers in the 25th Century.

 Gold Key Comics published a single issue of a Buck Rogers comic book in 1964.

 A second series was based on the 1979 television series Buck Rogers in the 25th Century and was published from 1979 to 1982, first by Gold Key, then by Whitman Publishing, continuing the numbering from the 1964 single issue.

 TSR, Inc. published a 10-issue series based on their Buck Rogers XXVC game from 1990 to 1991.

 In 2009, Dynamite Entertainment began a monthly comic book version of Buck Rogers by writer Scott Beatty and artist Carlos Rafael.
 The first issue was released in May 2009.
-The series ran 13 issues (#0-12) plus an annual, later collected into 2 trade paperbacks.
+The series ran 13 issues (#0–12) plus an annual, later collected into 2 trade paperbacks.

 In 2012, Hermes Press announced a new comic book series with artwork by Howard Chaykin.
 The series was collected into a graphic novel titled Howard Chaykin's Buck Rogers Volume 1: Grievous Angels in 2014.

+In 2025, the comic book series Buck Rogers 2425, reimagining Buck's adventures in the 25th century, was published by Array Comics.

 Books

+The Kelloggs Cereal Company produced two Buck Rogers giveaway booklets featuring story and art by Nowlan and Calkins—one in 1933 and again in 1935.

 Starting in 1933, Whitman (an imprint of Western Publishing) produced 12 Buck Rogers Big Little Books: